djpetti/MALLARD/README.md

 ## Fief Configuration

-For authentication to work in Fief, you have to configure you client to allow all of the MALLARD redict URIs.
+For authentication to work in Fief, you have to configure your client to allow all of the MALLARD redirect URIs.
 This can be done on the Fief admin page, in the "Clients" section, by clicking on the client you are using.
 It should open up a panel on the right with a list of redirect URIs.
 Click the "Edit Client" button at the bottom.